mitjafelicijan/mitjafelicijan.com/src/curriculum-vitae.md

 - Custom Platform as a service based on Docker Swarm (2018)
 - Toolkit for encoding binary data into DNA sequence (2019)
 - Minimal configuration reverse proxy with load balancing and rate limiting (2019)
-- E-ink conference room occupancy display, hadrware and software solution (2019)
+- E-ink conference room occupancy display, hardware and software solution (2019)

 ## Employment history